Abdol Hossein Sardari: Career

-Operation to Rescue the Jews
+Operation to rescue the Jews

-His first step to help Iranian Jews in France, was to issue them with new passports that did not state their religion.
+Sardari's first step to help Iranian Jews in France was to issue them with new passports that did not state their religion.
 He helped around 2,000 Jews obtain passports.
-Ibrahim Morady, an Iranian Jewish merchant that was saved by Sardari years ago, recently remembered and stated that Sardari was asked by Iran's Foreign Ministry to return to Iran.
-According to Morady, “he was called by the government to return to Persia.”
-Sardari refused to leave the Jews behind and feared that they would be deported with the rest.
-Sardari had a good notion of what the Nazis were capable of.
-Once again, he refused to leave Paris and continued aiding thousands of Jews.
-He began issuing hundreds of Iranian passports for non-Iranian Jews as well, to protect them from the hands of the Nazis.
-The Iranians who got their passports would beseech Sardari to issue passports for their non-Iranian friends, spouses, and colleagues.
+Ibrahim Morady, an Iranian Jewish merchant that was saved by Sardari, stated that Sardari was asked by Iran's Foreign Ministry to return to Iran.
+Sardari refused to leave the Jews behind and feared that they would be deported.
+He began issuing hundreds of Iranian passports for non-Iranian Jews as well, to protect them from the Nazis.
 In hopes of protecting them from persecution, Sardari issued passports and signed affidavits for as many Iranian and non-Iranian Jews as he could.

 Sardari was determined to free the Iranian Jews and get them out of France immediately.
 He did so by making use of his political position.
-He argued that the Iranian Jews do not belong to Hitler's “enemy race”.
-He testified that they are not Jewish; that they are in fact “Djougoutes”.
-He argued that they were not of Jewish descendancy and that in Iran, they have the same civil, legal, and military rights and responsibilities as Muslims.
-As it turned out, many senior Nazis in Berlin, saw things his way.
-Though he formulated this argument in hopes of sparing the Iranian Jews, he did just as much to help non-Iranian Jews escape the horrors of the war.
+He argued that the Iranian Jews did not belong to Hitler's "enemy race" - that they were not Jewish and that they were in fact "Djougoutes" (a fabricated race of Muslim Iranians).
+He argued that they were not of Jewish descent and that in Iran they have the same civil, legal, and military rights and responsibilities as Muslims.
+As it turned out, many senior Nazis in Berlin agreed with this.
+Though Sardari formulated this argument in hopes of sparing the Iranian Jews, he did just as much to help non-Iranian Jews escape the horrors of the war.

 His efforts to help the Jews of France went as far as hiding their belongings for them.
-When the Germans attacked France, Sardari told a man who went by the name of Haim Sassoon, that he would hide the Jewish man's antiquities in the embassy or the basement of his own house during the war.
-When the Germans were no longer in France, Sardari called Mr. Sassoon and said to him “you could now come and collect your belongings.”.
+When the Germans attacked France, Sardari told a man who went by the name of Haim Sassoon that he would hide the Jewish man's antiquities in the embassy or the basement of his own house during the war.
+When the Germans were no longer in France, Sardari called Mr. Sassoon and said to him, "You could now come and collect your belongings”.